 When you need to have global collections, perhaps to facilitate reporting, then you should try to keep them locked for the shortest time possible.
-For example, you could modify the keys or set the references immediately before the commitTransaction instruction.
+For example, you could use deferred updates or modify the keys or set the references immediately before the commitTransaction instruction.
 This will provide the greatest degree of concurrency.